From port-based teleportation to Frobenius reciprocity theorem: partially reduced irreducible representations and their applications: Introduction

 In this paper, we start from Section~\ref{Gen} with a general description of the basic properties of {\it PBT-operator}, an object crucial for describing the efficiency of the deterministic PBT.
-We shortly remind its connection with the representation theory of the symmetric group, in particular, we focus on the aspect of occurrence of induced representation.
+We shortly remind its connection with the representation theory of the symmetric group.
+In particular, we focus on the aspect of the occurrence of induced representation and connection of the PBT-operator with Jucys-Murphy elements and partial transposition.
 We focus here also on the case of the multi-port-based teleportation protocols~\cite{StuIEEE} where we have to consider many layers of the induction process.
 Next, in Section~\ref{Sec:PRIR} we on the above-mentioned connection more formal.
-We introduce rigorously the concept of Partially Reduced Irreducible Representations (PRIRs) and we discuss their properties and their role in induced representation.
-As an application of developed techniques, we show how the spectrum of famous Jucys-Murphy elements~\cite{Mu, Ju} is connected with the spectrum of the PBT operator.
+We present rigorously the concept of Partially Reduced Irreducible Representations (PRIRs) - a notion related to subgroup adapted basis \cite{Koch_2012} - and we discuss their properties and their role in induced representation.
+As an application of developed techniques, we show how the spectrum of famous Jucys-Murphy elements~\cite{Mu, Ju} acting on $n-1$ systems is connected with the spectrum of the PBT operator acting on $n$ systems.
+In particular, in Corollary~\ref{Sec2Cor2} we present new expressions for the spectrum of the Jucys-Murphy of the symmetric group by use of the irreducible characters.
+In this regard in Proposition~\ref{L:JMd2}, we present fully analytical expressions for the mentioned eigenvalues, in the natural representation of the Jucys-Murphy elements, when the dimension of the underlying space is 2.
+This is possible, since then we have analytical expressions for corresponding irreducible characters which are labeled by Young frames with up to two rows, see Lemma~\ref{Lemma:Harris}.
+In the same section, we also contain, up to our best knowledge, a completely unknown previously orthogonality relation.
+It is contained in Proposition~\ref{Sec2Prop2}.
 Finally, we present purely matrix proof of the celebrated Frobenius reciprocity theorem for characters which was not known earlier in the literature.
+As an additional result, we give the explicit form of the unitary matrix $U(\beta )$ which realizes the reduction of the natural basis of induced representation to the reduced one.
+These results are contained in Theorem~\ref{Sec2Thm18}, preceded by auxiliary considerations.